 Use for married couples.
-For each scenario enter proposed claiming ages for retirement benefits and spousal benefits as appropriate.
+View the suggested scenarios and/or enter proposed claiming ages for retirement benefits and spousal benefits as appropriate.
 The calculator will show lifetime benefits and survivor benefits after the death of one spouse.
 Recommend the scenario that will produce the highest lifetime benefits, consistent with the client’s overall goals.

 WEP/GPO Planning Calculator

 Use this calculator when one or both spouses worked in a job that was not covered by Social Security and will be receiving a pension from an alternate retirement plan (commonly teachers and government workers in certain states).

 Use this calculator to show the breakeven age if a client is considering taking early reduced benefits versus delaying benefits and receiving a higher amount.
 This calculator shows the age at which cumulative benefits under the later-claiming scenario begin to exceed cumulative benefits under the early-claiming scenario.
 If the client expects to live longer than this breakeven age, recommend the later-claiming scenario.